Befox/cdav/README.md

 ## What is it ?

-This module for Dolibarr 3.7 add CardDAV / CalDAV and ICS synchronisation.
+This module for Dolibarr 3.7/3.8 add CardDAV / CalDAV and ICS synchronisation.
 It uses included [Sabre/DAV](http://sabre.io/dav/) library.

 You can :

  * Read and Edit calendars through CalDAV
- * Read addressBooks through CarDAV
+ * Read addressBooks through CardDAV
  * Read calendars through ICS Full version or only Free/Busy (hide details)
- * Access Dolibarr documents through WebDAV
+ * Access Dolibarr documents through WebDAV (if admin)

 This release don't permit CarDAV client tools to update address books.